celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator-in-rc1.md

 export CELO_VALIDATOR_SIGNER_PUBLIC_KEY=<YOUR-VALIDATOR-SIGNER-PUBLIC-KEY>
 ```

 Validators on the Celo network use BLS aggregated signatures to create blocks in addition to the Validator signer (ECDSA) key.
-While an independent BLS key can be specified, the simplest thing to do is to derive the BLS key from the Validator signer key.
-When we register our Validator, we'll need to prove possession of the BLS key as well, which can be done by running the following command:
+While an independent BLS key can be specified, the simplest thing to do is to derive the BLS key from the Validator signer.
+When we register our Validator, we'll need to prove possession of the BLS key as well, which can be done by running the following command.

+If you were part of the genesis validator set, you will have already generated this key and submitted it via Gist.
+Note that if you are planning to run more than one validator, each validator will need a distinct BLS key.

 ```bash
 # On the Validator machine